 What leisure remained, after his other monastic duties were over, he devoted most industriously to the study of theology.
 He read, in particular, the writings of the later Scholastic theologians, with whom he had partly occupied himself during his philosophical course.
 Of some of these, such as the Englishman Occam, in particular, whose acuteness of reasoning he especially admired, there were writings which, in reference to questions of external Church polity, might have led him even then into paths of his own, if his mind had been disposed for it.
 These writings were directed against the absolute power of the Pope in the Church, and against his aggressions in the territory of Empire and State.
 But any such aim was very far removed from the monastic Order to which Luther had devoted himself, and from the theologians who were here his teachers.
-Palz, whom we have mentioned already, had especially distinguished himself by his glorification of the Pope for various acts of favour.
+Palz, whom we have mentioned already, had especially distinguished himself by his glorification of the Papal indulgences.
+Moreover, the whole Order, and the German convents belonging to it in particular, were indebted to the Pope for various acts of favour.
 Nor was Luther himself less careful to hold firmly to the ordinances of the hierarchy, than to avail himself of the means of salvation offered by the Church.